-Although there is no international agency that regulates international banking, there have been 2 Basel Accord agreements to set minimum international standards for banking, not only to reduce global risk but to also level the playing field so that banks can compete under the same regulatory requirements.
+Although there is no international agency that regulates international banking, there have been 3 Basel Accord agreements to set minimum international standards for banking, not only to reduce global risk but to also level the playing field so that banks can compete under the same regulatory requirements.
 The thrust of the evolving Basel Accord is to establish minimum capital requirements that are adjusted for the risks of the bank's assets.
-The Basel Accord has no legal force, but it serves as a guide for governments, especially in developing countries.
+The Basel Accords have no legal force, but they serve as a guide for governments, especially in developing countries.

 What does have the force of law are the new rules being enacted by governments that apply to banks headquartered in other countries.
 For instance, the European Union is restricting the sale of debt instruments to those where the debt issuer maintains at least a 5% stake and it is also establishing solvency requirements for the parent companies of any insurers selling insurance in Europe.
 It may also require managers of hedge funds to register in Europe if they want to sell there.

 No doubt these de facto international regulations will only increase as international banking becomes more pervasive, to prevent the fiasco of a worldwide credit crisis that has just occurred.